-Here is a short video about the process of Cob-making used to build walls onto our building’s structural foundation in the ground level of Freyr’s Bamboo Home/Sky-Kubu in Denpasar, Bali… Xavier Allard from Koluba – a European Natural Building company joined us in January for a few weeks on his way home from Malaysia and gave us some handy instruction for making cob and ecobrick from a straw bale earth builder’s perspective.
-We learned the basics of spacing for structural and not structural walls, also using glass bottles, the basics of lime/calcium plasters and timber/bamboo reinforcement in cob structures.
+Here is a short video about the process of Cob-making used to build walls onto our building’s structural foundation in the ground level of Freyr’s Bamboo Home/Sky-Kubu in Denpasar, Bali… Xavier Allard from Koluba – a European Natural Building company joined us in January 2018 for a few weeks on his way home from Malaysia to give us some handy instruction for making cob and ecobrick from a straw bale and earth builder’s perspective.
+We learned the basics of spacing for structural and non-structural walls (also using glass bottles), the basics of lime/calcium plasters and timber/bamboo reinforcement in cob structures.

 We’re working on making a more detailed video and hope to make it available in other languages.

 Currently we are experimenting with plastering it and growing grass on top to make a pleasant sitting area to recharge one’s mobile phone/torch with a small solar unit that will be placed on the alang alang (grass) and recycled tetra pack roof when completed.
 I saw this idea on Youtube and it worked excellently!
 So here’s the video with the follow-up finishing to where it’s at now.

 I was first inspired to create Ecobricks while volunteering on the first WIndship build after typhoon Yolanda/Hyan in 2014-15 and with the volume of single-use plastics we have here on Earth and knowing that it’s just going into landfill or worse – the rivers/ocean… something must be done!